IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 - `kubectl` 1.16 or higher
 - Linux or iOS

-Before installation, see [Preparing for installation](Preparing_for_installation.md) to check the supported platforms, required resources and cluster permissions.
+Before installation, see [Preparing for installation](Preparing_for_installation.md) to check the supported platforms, required resources, and cluster permissions.

 ## Installation

 This procedure guides you through the installation of License Service.
-It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak on OpenShift Container Platform.
+It does not cover the installation of License Service Reporter, which is not available without an IBM Cloud Pak on OpenShift Container Platform.

   **Note:** To install License Service on Windows, adjust the commands to fit the Windows standard.